NickolasB98/NickolasB98/README.md

 **GitHub Repository:** [tokyo-olympics-azure-project](https://github.com/NickolasB98/tokyo-olympics-azure-project)

 **Airflow Retail Data Pipeline for Streamlined Analytics and Visualization**:
-This project implemented an Airflow-powered data pipeline for retail data.
+This project implements an Airflow-powered data pipeline for retail data.
 The pipeline incorporated data quality checks using Soda and streamlined data transformation with dbt.
 Leveraging the Cosmos/Astro extension, dbt models were seamlessly integrated into Airflow workflows.
 The transformed data was loaded into BigQuery for analysis.
 Python virtual environments and the Astro SDK enhanced pipeline flexibility and data management.
 This robust architecture ensured data accuracy, efficiency, and actionable insights.

 **GitHub Repository:** [airflow-bigquery-dbt-retail-project](https://github.com/NickolasB98/airflow-bigquery-dbt-retail-project)

 **Automating Data Transformation for BigQuery Analytics**:
-In this project, I utilised dbt and BigQuery to construct a data transformation pipeline. dbt's SQL-based approach offered a familiar language for data manipulation, streamlining the process.
+I used DBT and BigQuery to construct a data transformation pipeline.
+DBT's SQL-based approach offered a familiar language for data manipulation, streamlining the process.
 I wrote and tested SQL-based transformations (models) within dbt.
-These models executed directly in BigQuery, transforming raw data into a usable format.
+These models are executed directly in BigQuery, transforming raw data into a usable format.
 The transformed data resided in BigQuery.
-Finally, I connected Looker Studio to the BigQuery instance, enabling interactive data visualization through drag-and-drop actions to explore the transformed data.
+Finally, I connected Looker Studio to the BigQuery instance, enabling interactive data visualization to explore the transformed data through drag-and-drop actions.

 **GitHub Repository:** [dbt-bigquery-de-project](https://github.com/NickolasB98/dbt-bigquery-de-project)